hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 ## Code Quality

-Code quality tends rely on [code linting](https://owasp.org/www-project-devsecops-guideline/latest/01b-Linting-Code){:target="\_blank"} that highlight were code is not meeting certain standards of readability or security.
+Code quality tends to rely on [code linting](https://owasp.org/www-project-devsecops-guideline/latest/01b-Linting-Code){:target="\_blank"} that highlights where code is not meeting certain standards of readability or security.
 Its something we rely often manually to be done by other developers when performing pull requests.
 The amount of [code linters](https://github.com/caramelomartins/awesome-linters){:target="\_blank"} out there suggest this should be automated and this is exactly where trunk comes in.

 ### Trunk Check